domas-cloud/wro2026-future-engineers-KU-STEAM-Pinkies/README.md

 - **N20 motor**
 - **6 V**
-- **600 rpm**
+- **[SET_REAL_RPM] rpm**

-We selected this motor because it is **small and fast**, which matched our goal of building a compact robot with enough speed while keeping the drivetrain simple.
+We tested three different motors before selecting the final one.
+After comparing them in practice, we chose the N20 motor because it matched our robot best in terms of size and performance.

+Other options were less suitable for our platform:

+- some motors had RPM that was too low,
+- while faster options did not provide enough torque,
+- and some alternatives were physically less suitable for our compact robot.

+The N20 gave the best balance between compact size, usable speed, and sufficient torque.

 ### Rear Differential